troy-west/apache-kafka-number-stations/README.md

 What happens if you don't close the Producer and allow the JVM to exit immediately?

-Once implemented, you can produce the full broadcast to radio-logs via mvn:
+Once implemented, you can produce the full broadcast to radio-logs via:

 ```bash
 mvn compile exec:java -Dexec.mainClass="numbers.Producer"
 ```

+# Build a Streaming Compute Test First

+## Implement the MessageTimeExtractor

+We want our messages to be interpreted at the time they declare in the :time field rather than producer or log time.
+At this point we cover the different concepts of time in Kafka, and the big idea of deterministic recomputabiity.
+Broadly similar to favouring pure functions without side-effects.

+* Get numbers.MessageTimeExtractor passing

 ## Complete the Compute toplogy by fixing every test in ComputeTest